This manual is for BookmarkFS, version 0.1.6.

 otherwise the behavior is undefined.

-field should be set to the new name for the bookmark.
+The name field should be set to the new name for the bookmark.

-field is unused.
+The extra field is unused.

-On success, ioctl()
+On success, ioctl() updates fsck_data, and returns

-one of the values defined in enum bookmarkfs_fsck_result
+one of the values defined in enum bookmarkfs_fsck_result,

-like with BOOKMARKFS_IOC_FSCK_NEXT
+like with BOOKMARKFS_IOC_FSCK_NEXT.

 Additionally, it may also return:

-The new name is not a valid bookmark name.
+BOOKMARKFS_FSCK_RESULT_NAME_INVALIDThe new name is not a valid bookmark name.

-is a backend-specific reason code
+Value of extra is a backend-specific reason code

 explaining why the bookmark name is invalid.